Lukio1122/simple-java-texteditor/README.md

 # simple-java-texteditor
-just a java text editor with a simple GUI and keyboardshortcuts
+just a java text editor with a simple GUI and keyboard shortcuts